johnno1962/Diamond/README.md

 ### Reloader

-CocoaScript contains an implementation of code injection.
+Diamond contains an implementation of code injection.
 If you are running a UI script and update one of it's sources it will be built into a bundle and loaded applying any changes to class method implementations without restart.